Emergency Relief Funding

 When will I receive my funds?

-Students who request and are approved for emergency relief will have funds posted to their account within 5 business days of approval.
+Students who request and are approved for emergency relief will have funds posted to their account or a refund generated within 10 – 15 business days of approval.

 How will I be notified if my request is approved?

 When you submit your application, you will receive an email confirming your application and noting that you will receive your funds within 10 – 15 business days of approval.
 Students whose requests are denied will be notified by email with instructions about the appeal process.

 Do these funds affect any other financial aid I receive from Loyola?